AnanyaBanerj/TS_2048/README.md

 #### setGame() Function:

 This function initializes the game by:
-- Creats an empty game board represented as a 4x4 grid with all values initially set to 0.
+- Creates an empty game board represented as a 4x4 grid with all values initially set to 0.
 - Creating HTML div elements to visually represent each tile on the game board.
 - Adding the tiles to the HTML document within an element with the ID "board."
 Calling setTwo() twice to add two "2" tiles to random empty positions on the board.